 Washing Machine Leaks

-Just like other water-using appliances, your home’s washing machine can develop leaks over time due to wear and tear.
+Like other water-using appliances, your home’s washing machine can develop leaks over time due to wear and tear.
 The most common reason for a washing machine leak is corroded or weakened hoses which lead from the spigots to the washing machine.
 Cracks, bubbles or discoloration can indicate damage to the hose, and it should be replaced right away.

 Water Supply Line Leaks